Graduating from baby/infant oral care to kids’ oral care can be tricky.

 If a child likes their toothpaste, it can make them enjoy brushing more.

-One thing to remember; if your child can’t spit out the toothpaste, make sure you are using a fluoride-free paste.
-This is because too much fluoride can cause some white patches on the adult teeth (this is called fluorosis).
+Remember that if your child can’t spit out the toothpaste, make sure you are using a fluoride-free paste.
+Too much fluoride can cause white patches on adult teeth (this is called fluorosis).

-Remember to only use a grain of rice size amount of toothpaste on the child’s toothbrush!
+Remember to only use a grain of rice-sized toothpaste on the child’s toothbrush!

 When your child can spit out, it’s time for fluoride toothpaste!
-This is to help prevent cavities and keep their teeth strong.
+This helps prevent cavities and acid erosion.

 Floss

-Flossing is such an important habit to build when kids are young.
-Starting with kids floss sticks are a great way to build the habit and once they get the hang of it they can switch to string floss.
+Flossing is an important habit to build when kids are young.
+Starting with kids’ floss sticks is a great way to build the habit, and once they get the hang of it, they can switch to string floss.

 Timer

-If you’re not brushing for the recommended 2 minutes, areas are being missed which can lead to cavities and gum inflammation.
+If you don’t brush for the recommended 2 minutes, areas are missed, leading to cavities and gum inflammation.

-A great motivator is having a timer that will let you know when your 2 minutes are up.
-Most electric toothbrushes will have a built-in timer, but if your child is using a manual toothbrush then you may want to think about getting them a separate timer.
+A great motivator is having a timer that will let you know when your two minutes are up.
+Most electric toothbrushes have a built-in timer, but if your child uses a manual toothbrush, you may want to consider getting a separate one.

-A timer will create the habit of 2 minutes, and set a baseline for time.
-As your child gets older, they will more likely adhere to a full 2-minute brush.
+A timer will create the habit of 2 minutes and set a baseline for time.
+Your child will more likely adhere to a full 2-minute brush as they age.

-Even if it extends your child’s brushing by a little bit, it will really make a difference!
+Even if it slightly extends your child’s brushing, it will make a difference!

 Plaque disclosing paste

-A great tool that should frankly be used more, is a disclosing solution.
-I actually love doing this because it is the most effective way of teaching kids where they are missing plaque with their brushing.
-How their brushing technique can make a difference, and they will be able to see it!
+A disclosing solution/chewing tablets (Amazon link) Opens in a new tab.is a great tool that should be used more.
+I love doing this because it is the most effective way of teaching kids where they are missing plaque with their brushing and how their brushing technique can make a difference—and they will be able to see it!

 If your child is getting to that age where they really want to brush their teeth by themselves (remember the rule of thumb; if they can tie their shoes on their own, they can start brushing on their own), using disclosing solutions/pastes/tablets is a great learning opportunity.